craftcms/commerce/docs/configuration.md

 Here’s the full list of config settings that Commerce supports:

-## `pdfAllowRemoteImages`

-Determines if a Dompdf PDF render will allow remote images.

-Default `false`

 ## `autoSetNewCartAddresses`

 Determines whether the customer’s last used shipping and billing addresses should automatically be set on new carts.